WatheqAlshowaiter/model-fields/README.md

 ### The Solution

-To solve this, I created a simple trait (and a facade class) that retrieves the required fields easily.
-Later, I added support for older Laravel versions, as that was where most of the use cases occurred.
-Eventually, I extracted it into this package.
+To solve this, I first created a simple facade class and a trait (which was later removed) to allow direct method usage on models for retrieving required fields.
+Later, I added support for older Laravel versions, as most use cases were on those versions.

 So Briefly, This package is useful if:

 - you want to build factories or tests for projects you didn't start from scratch.
     - you are working with a legacy project and don't want to be faced with SQL errors when creating tables.
     - you have so many fields in your table and want to get the required fields fast.
     - or any use case you find it useful.

 ## Features